V5.0, revision date: Jan. 16, 2021.

 Section 7.
 The President (or in his/her absence, one of the Vice-Presidents) shall preside over all Board meetings of the Association and of the Board.

 Section 8.
 The service term for president and vice-presidents is defined as one year.
 The service term for the Board members, is defined as two years.
 The President shall serve no more than one term and Vice-president shall serve no more than two consecutive terms.
-A Board member shall serve no more than two consecutive terms.
+A Board member shall serve no more than three consecutive terms.

 Section 9.
 Responsibilities of the Treasurer shall be: